0b3d/Image-Map-Embeddings/README.md

 #### Data sets and preparation
  - For experiments in [1] we used the StreetLearn data set.
 To request it please visit the [StreetLearn](https://sites.google.com/view/streetlearn/dataset "StreetLearn Dataset") webpage.
  - To download map tiles go to [tiles](https://drive.google.com/drive/folders/18FhEbizGtayA7AqqN2X6Lh_X5F-4wIoP?usp=sharing "Tiles").
- - If you wish to generate your own map tiles, the following repository may be helpful [docker-cvloc repository](https://github.com/0b3d/docker-cvloc "docker-cvloc")
+ - If you wish to generate your own map tiles, this repository may be helpful: [docker-cvloc repository](https://github.com/0b3d/docker-cvloc "docker-cvloc")
  - The code expects data to be in the following directory structure:
  ```
  dataroot\